-For many people in Southeast Wisconsin, the Sturtevant Depot is the gateway to the Amtrak system and a few airports!
-In some cases, this station allows you to save money on parking when you fly.
+For many in Southeast Wisconsin, the Sturtevant Depot is more than just a train station—it’s a gateway to adventure.
+Whether catching an Amtrak train or heading to the airport, this station can be the first step of your journey—and even help you save money on parking when you fly.

 Editorial note: I use the terms depot and station interchangeably in this article; both conductors and riders use both terms.
 The information was accurate at the time of publishing, but the info can change at any time.